University of Toronto, Cinema Studies Institute

 |Institution Type:||College / University|

-The Cinema Studies Institute in the Faculty of Arts and Science at the University of Toronto, St. George campus invites applications for a full-time, tenure-stream position at the rank of Assistant Professor in the area of Race and Media.
-The position will be effective July 1, 2019, or shortly thereafter.
+The Cinema Studies Institute in the Faculty of Arts & Science at the University of Toronto invites applications for a full-time tenure stream senior position in the area of Film and Media Theory and History of the Global South.
+The appointment will be at the rank of Professor, with an expected start date of July 1, 2022, or shortly thereafter.

-The successful candidate will be expected to teach in the undergraduate and graduate programs at the Cinema Studies Institute, in both required core courses and more specialized electives; to supervise and mentor students; to participate in affairs at the Institute; and to pursue innovative and independent research at the highest international level while establishing an outstanding and competitive research program that will expand our current research strengths.
-For more information on the Cinema Studies Institute, visit http://www.cinema.utoronto.ca/.
+The successful candidate will be expected to teach in the undergraduate and graduate programs at the Cinema Studies Institute, in both required core courses and more specialized electives; to supervise and mentor students and faculty; and to participate in affairs at the Institute.

 Salary will be commensurate with qualifications and experience.